Renunciation

 In the Gradual Training, the purpose of Right Speech, Right Action, and Right Livelihood is to untangle oneself from the world in a wholesome way.
 It is not to develop better, deeper relationships.

-It is developing the Right View that everyone's behaviors or personalities, including our own perceptions, views, thoughts, and actions, is based on Karma, the past conditions that have shaped our identities, the result of past desire, aversion and unknowing.
+It involves developing the Right View that everyone's behaviors or personalities, including our own perceptions, views, thoughts, and actions, are based on Karma—the past conditions that have shaped our identities as a result of past desire, aversion, and unknowing.

 One understands and interacts with people in the same way one understands and interacts with forces of nature.
 People become who they are based on past conditions and circumstances: family, society, religion, language, peer pressure, institutions, social media, advertising, and life experiences.
 These factors shape how they act and respond in the present.